-Kindergarten to Grade 10 Science Topic Chart
+Kindergarten to Grade 10 Science and Grades 11 and 12 Chemistry Topic Chart

-The following table provides a quick reference to the different thematic clusters from Kindergarten to Grade 10 Science.
+The following table provides a quick reference to the different thematic clusters from Kindergarten to Grade 10 Science and Grades 11 and 12 Chemistry.
 It allows teachers to examine, at a glance, students' previous exposure to scientific knowledge in different areas.
 The chemistry-related content clusters are grey-shaded for reference.

-Cluster 0 Cluster 1 Cluster 2 Cluster 3 Cluster 4 Kindergarten Trees Colours Paper Grade 1 Characteristics and Needs of Living Things The Senses Characteristics of Objects and Materials Daily and Seasonal Changes Grade 2 Growth and Changes in Animals Properties of Solids, Liquids, and Gases Position and Motion Air and Water in the Environment Grade 3 ← Growth and Changes in Plants Materials and Structures Forces That Attract or Repel Soils in the Environment Grade 4 :titudes isters 1 to Habitats and Communities Light Sound Rocks, Minerals, and Erosion Grade 5 Overall Skills and Attitudes e Integrated into Clusters 1 Maintaining a Healthy Body Properties of and Changes in Substances Forces and Simple Machines Weather Grade 6 Overall Skills and Attitudes (To Be Integrated into Clusters 1 to 4) Diversity of Living Things Flight Electricity Exploring the Solar System Grade 7 (To Interactions within Ecosystems Particle Theory of Matter Forces and Structures Earth's Crust Grade 8 Cells and Systems Optics Fluids Water Systems Grade 9 Reproduction Atoms and Elements Nature of Electricity Exploring the Universe Grade 10 Dynamics of Ecosystems Chemistry in Action In Motion Weather Dynamics
+Science Cluster 0 Cluster 1 Cluster 2 Cluster 3 Cluster 4 Kindergarten Trees Colours Paper Grade 1 Characteristics and Needs of Living Things The Senses Characteristics of Objects and Materials Daily and Seasonal Changes Grade 2 Growth and Changes in Animals Properties of Solids, Liquids, and Gases Position and Motion Air and Water in the Environment Grade 3 Growth and Changes in Plants Materials and Structures Forces That Attract or Repel Soils in the Environment Grade 4 0 4) Habitats and Communities Light Sound Rocks, Minerals, and Erosion Grade 5 Attitudes Clusters 1 t Maintaining a Healthy Body Properties of and Changes in Substances Forces and Simple Machines Weather Grade 6 Overall Skills and Attitudes e Integrated into Clusters 1 Diversity of Living Things Flight Electricity Exploring the Solar System Grade 7 Overall Skills and Attitudes (To Be Integrated into Clusters 1 to 4) Interactions within Ecosystems Particle Theory of Matter Forces and Structures Earth's Crust Grade 8 E Cells and Systems Optics Fluids Water Systems Grade 9 Reproduction Atoms and Elements Nature of Electricity Exploring the Universe Grade 10 Dynamics of Ecosystems Chemistry in Action In Motion Weather Dynamics Grade 11 Chemistry Topics: Physical Properties of Matter, Gases and the Atmosphere, Chemical Reactions, Solutions, and Organic Chemistry Grade 12 Chemistry Topics: Reactions in Aqueous Solutions, Atomic Structure, Kinetics, Chemical Equilibrium, Acids and Bases, and Electrochemistry